100 Notable alumni of

 -

-Alexis Gilbert Stewart is an American television host and radio personality.
-She is the only child of Martha Stewart and her ex-husband Andrew.
+Alexis Gilbert Stewart is an American television and radio host presenter.
+She is the only child of Martha Stewart and her ex-husband Andrew Stewart.
 She was the co-host of Whatever with Alexis and Jennifer on Sirius Satellite Radio, and Whatever with Alexis and Jennifer on the Hallmark Channel alongside co-host Jennifer Hutt.

 -